2davecollins/Docker_Databases/README.md

-# Docker Database DDB_MySQL branch
+# Docker Database DDB_MySQL with PHPMyAdminbranch

-# This branch will create a MySQL Database
+# This branch will create a MySQL Database with PHPMYADMIN access